areynold/accessibility-for-project-managers/PITCHME.md

 ---

-At some point, accessibility becomes usability
+Line between accessibility and usability is fuzzy

-* Matt King - "Functional accessibility"
 * Accessibility/usability split makes a good threshold for minimum viable product
+* Some accessibility fixes are simple and straightforward
+* Some accessibility fixes are nuanced and require user testing

 ---